 What is ACHIEVE?

 For ACHIEVE, a mobile health app targeted at improving health outcomes for mothers with pregestational diabetes, user experience experts from College of Medicine Research Information Technology used insights from user interviews and testing to create prototypes for a mobile health app and corresponding provider dashboard.
-Over the course of two months, RIT met with ten users and designed over a dozen screens for two prototypes, which were submitted as part of a NIH grant proposal.
+Working with the PI, Dr. Naleef Fareed, RIT met with ten users and designed over a dozen screens for two prototypes, which were submitted as part of Dr. Fareed’s NIH grant proposal.

 RIT designed both screens for a mobile app and a provider-facing dashboard, showing how the data flowed through the patient-facing app into the provider's view of the patient.